MartinPulec/gjtiff/README.md

 - CUDA-capable device - GPUJPEG requires approximately 60 B of memory for a pixel, so 16K x 16K requires approximately 16 GB RAM.

+# Supported input formats

+- TIFF (decodable either by nvtiff or libtiff as a fallback)
+- J2K - if decodable by nvjpeg2000 (seems to be the case for all Copernicus images), no fallback by now

 # Performance

 Using _AMD Ryzen 9 7900X_ and _NVIDIA GeForce RTX 4080_: